martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 ## 1. SIMPLE REQUESTS
 ### Finding user
 The simplest request that you can ask - let's find a user with the username of “martins.kruze”.
-(I know that you can do the thing with rails ActiveRecord query User.find_by(username: “martins.kruze”), but where is the fun in that?
+(I know that you can do the thing with rails ActiveRecord query Application::User.find_by(username: “martins.kruze”), but where is the fun in that?
 #### Arel query
 ```ruby
 Application::User.find_by(Application::User.arel_table[:username].eq('martins.kruze'))